icrm-org/icrm-new/working-groups/index.md

 ICRM activities are largely the responsibility of its working groups.
 Each group is guided by a coordinator who acts as a centre for ideas and communications and may organize conferences and workshops.
-There are now 8 working groups with the following fields of interest and assigned coordinators.
+These are the current working groups with the following fields of interest.